 [email protected]:~$ sudo docker -H tcp://0.0.0.0:2375 -d 2015/01/13 11:46:45 docker daemon: 1.0.1 990021a; execdriver: native; graphdriver: [0189987e] +job serveapi(tcp://0.0.0.0:2375) [0189987e] +job initserver() [0189987e.initserver()] Creating server 2015/01/13 11:46:45 Listening for HTTP on tcp (0.0.0.0:2375) [0189987e] -job initserver() = OK (0) [0189987e] +job acceptconnections() [0189987e] -job acceptconnections() = OK (0)

 3. Now, leave the connection open.
-You will need these terminal to see whats happening in each host.
+You will need these terminals to see what’s happening in each host.

-Now we have two nodes and one client machine with docker installed and the docker daemon listening to 2375.
-Now in client machine we need to setup swarm for creating the cluster.
+Now we have two nodes and one client machine with Docker installed and the docker daemon listening to 2375.
+Now in the client machine, we need to setup swarm for creating the cluster.
 Perform the steps given below on the client machine, not on node1 and node2.

 1. Install go using the following command.

 3. export the go path using the following command.

 4. Get the swarm binary using the following command.
 It will download the swarm files to the gopath (go directory) we set in the 3rd step.

 5. Add swarm to the PATH variable using the following command.

 6. Verify the swarm setup by executing the swarm version command.

 [email protected]:~$ swarm --version swarm version 0.0.1 [email protected]:~$